mysterymagination/adventures-of-mooty-wort/README.md

 # adventures-of-mooty-wort
-An Undum eval tale, short and sweet
+An Undum eval tale, short and sweet, of a mole in search of quiet coziness who stumbles upon uncoziness incarnate...